-What should I do if I get a Social Security number?
+What should I do if I get an SSN?

 Use your SSN.
 Stop using your ITIN.
 Let us know you have an SSN so we can change our records.
 We will give you credit for taxes withheld under your old ITIN.

 I sent you documents when I applied for an ITIN.
 When will you return them?

 We will return your documents within 60 days from your notice's date.
 Call us at the number on your notice if you don't receive your documents by then.